eraldoforgoli/books-every-progammer-should-read/README.md

 List of books that i have read and i suggest that every programmer should read.

+**For each folder, there is a NOTES.md.
+This folder contains my personal notes while reading these books + notes i have taken by reading blogs.**

 ### TODO

 - [x] Share the notes for each book